 Heidi E. Opinsky Understands The Complexities Of High Net Worth Divorces

 When a high net worth couple is going through a divorce, it is critical for a person’s attorney to appreciate the magnitude of the assets at issue and to ensure that the client receives his or her rightful share of marital property.
-Connecticut and New York divorce lawyer
+Fairfield County divorce lawyer

 Heidi E. Opinsky and her highly skilled team of legal professionals represent moderate to high net worth individuals in dissolution of marriage proceedings, so she understands the innumerable details that must be scrutinized.

-Highly Seasoned Divorce And Family Law Attorney Serving Connecticut And New York
+Highly Seasoned Divorce And Family Law Attorney for Business Valuation in CT & NY

 Contact her today at 203-653-3542 to schedule a confidential consultation and discuss how she can help you.